-- 1) Make sure the Australian States and Territories document is still open. - 2) Scroll to the second page of the document until you see the Major Australia Cities heading. - 3) Select all of the paragraphs from Australian Capital Territory down to Perth. - 4) Click the Bullets icon $\stackrel{\text{left}}{=}$ on the toolbar to convert the paragraphs to bullet points (in some cases the bullet formatting might be the same format used for the last list you created). - 5) Click on the second paragraph (Canberra). - 6) Click the Increase Indent icon on the ribbon.
-The paragraph will now become indented and will be formatted with a different type of bullet (or possibly number).
+- 1) Make sure the Australian States and Territories document is still open. - 2) Scroll to the second page of the document until you see the Major Australia Cities heading. - 3) Select all of the paragraphs from Australian Capital Territory down to Perth. - 4) Click the Bullets icon = on the toolbar to convert the paragraphs to bullet. - 5) Click on the second paragraph (Canberra). - 6) Click the Increase Indent icon = on the ribbon.
+The paragraph will now become indented and will be formatted with a different type of bullet.
 Remember that if you don't like the way the indented paragraph has been formatted, you can change the bullet formatting using the methods shown previously. - 7) Select the NSW cities (from Newcastle to Woolongong). - 8) Hold down [Alt] [Shift] and press the right arrow key [→].
 This is the same as clicking the Increase Indent icon.
 The NSW cities will now be indented with the same bullet formatting that was used for Canberra. - 9) Indent the rest of the cities so that the rest of the list looks similar to the one to the right.